17 -31 October 2019

 This pretty much marked the end of our tour, because some flight issues (which Air Madagascar is well-known for) meant that we had to head back earlier than planned.
 A rest day in Antananarivo was welcomed by the group before many of them continued on to other tours in Southern Africa.

-It is almost impossible to decide on the five best birds of this tour, but here are the 10 “most popular” birds and mammals of the tour as voted for by local guides, the participants, and me as the tour leader (in no particular order):
+It is almost impossible to decide on the five best birds of this tour of Madagascar, but here are the 10 “most popular” birds and mammals of the tour as voted for by local guides, the participants, and me as the tour leader (in no particular order):

 Please see the downloadable PDF above with the full species lists included.